 Biotin is present in egg yolks.
 Egg yolks should always be cooked before they are consumed, although heat preparation will decrease the amount of biotin you’re getting.
 Because of the function biotin serves in the development of an embryo, it makes sense that egg yolks are one of the most biotin-rich things you can eat.

 Almonds that are raw, salted, or roasted contain high levels of biotin.
-Nuts and legumes in general are a source of biotin.
+Nuts and legumes in general .
 The vitamin can also be found in soybeans, peanuts, green beans, walnuts, and pecans.
 Grabbing a handful of almonds as a snack will give you protein and vitamin E in addition to a biotin boost.

 Raw cauliflower contains 17 micrograms of biotin per serving.
 That’s a lot when you consider that most healthy Americans get between 100 and 300 micrograms of biotin each day.
 Since biotin is water-soluble, eat cauliflower raw to get the maximum nutritional benefit.
 Try slow-roasting it in the oven, or get creative and rice your cauliflower when you prepare it.